What got you into improv in the first place?

 Who are your favourite improv acts?

 There are so many brilliant players that I enjoy watching.
 Specific Individuals like Alex Fradera, Amy Cooke-Hodgson, Heather Urquhart (to name but a few) are all rather dreamy to watch and play with!
-In terms of improv Acts, again there are loads, but I particularly enjoy Breaking and Entering, The RH Experience and Abandoman.
+In terms of improv Acts, again there are loads, but I particularly enjoy Breaking and Entering, The RH Experience (both perform at Hoopla) and Abandoman.
 Oh and can I say The Pioneers?!
 They’re a team I coach so I am 100% biased…but they are genuinely excellent.
 They support each other so well and continue to make me laugh no matter how often I watch them.
 As for international groups I really rate TJ and Dave, The Sufferettes and Parallelogramophonograph, all of whom have their own unique style and improv “voice”.
 Also, when I was in Canada with Showstoppers this year I had the pleasure of watching Adam and Rob (Adam Cawley and Rob Norman) who are another great improv duo.
 Their character work is committed and fun, they embody the space really well and the night I saw them they improvised such a joyful plot twist that the audience audibly gasped!
 It’s great to see acts from outside the UK, otherwise you can get too stuck in the idea that there’s only one way of doing things.

 What does improv training help you with in the real world?